BassT/emission-tracker-api/README.md

+**Notes on archiving**: I'm currently not convinced anymore that (personal) carbon accounting is a very effective solution to addresse climate change.
+Carbon accounting is very hard to get right and even harder to build a great user experience for it.

 The repository of the emission tracker API.
 Built with [Node.js](https://github.com/nodejs), [MongoDB](https://github.com/mongodb), [Express](https://github.com/expressjs) and common libraries of the Express ecosystem.

 # Getting started